Mideast Stocks: Most Gulf equities decline as Iran conflict fuels regional market uncertainty

 According to Assiri, Saudi Arabia's TASI stands out as the region's clearest dip-buying story, with equities showing notable resilience by testing the key 11,000 level before easing slightly ahead of the Eid holiday.
 The trading pause could offer a timely breather as global efforts intensify to secure energy routes through the Strait of Hormuz.

-(Reporting by Ateeq Shariff in Bengaluru; Editing by Jan Harvey and Bernadette Baum)
+(Reporting by Ateeq Shariff in Bengaluru; Editing by Jan Harvey, Bernadette Baum and Leroy Leo)